cs3041-18b/cs3041-18b.github.io/designs/chatbot_assn.md

 ### Formative User Testing

 **Before you start programming,** you can iterate rapidly on this design through informal user testing.
-Have one person on your team act as the 'bot' with someone who is unfamiliar with your system (someone in another group).
+Have one person on your team act as the 'bot' with someone who is unfamiliar with your system (someone in another group, a friend, or a family member).
 Try to have a conversation with that person by following you rules above (stick to them!).
 This should quickly highlight cases in which your rules fail or ways in which your design goals are not met.

-Remember to document this process.
-You'll want to reference portions of it in your reflections later on.
+Remember to document this process, potentially with video, or, more likely transcripts.
+You'll want to reference these artifacts in your reflections later on.

+Given that we won't have class on Tuesday, Nov.
+20th, my recommendation is for groups to prototype their chat ASAP, and then for each group member to conduct at least one user test before the 20th.
+During class time on the 20th, meet online (via Skype etc.), discuss the results of your user testing, and make changes to your chat model.
+Then implement your chatbot (preferably using Flow XO) by demo day on the 27th.
+You are free to modify this schedule as needed as long as your chatbot is ready to go in class on the 27th!

+**REMEMBER TO BE DELIBERATE ABOUT YOUR USER TESTING**.
+Although getting feedback on the entire chatbot experience is important, are there specific aspects that you'd like to focus on?
+Perhaps each group member could test a slightly different variation in order to determine which responses/questions lead to the best outcomes.
+Think about what types of user information will help you to design your final chatbot and design your tests accordingly.

 ### Build and Refine based on Technical Limitations
 Now you're going to do the best you can to create your chatbot (see the sections below for some tips on developing your chatbot).
 But this is also when you run into a core challenge in HCI - you might not be able to recreate exactly what you imagined.
 How can you reshape your interactions without compromising your design goal?

 Develop your chatbot and then **test it with real people**.
 Don't just assume it's effective.
 Try it out.
 There are several options for building your chatbot:

-- [Flow XO](https://flowxo.com): After motion.ai was acquired, this is the service I've been most impressed with so far.
+- [Flow XO](https://flowxo.com): **HIGHLY RECOMMENDED**.
 Options to connect to multiple platforms, relatively straightforward construction environment, and some nice plugins to increase the capabilities of your bots.
 Also includes an interface to API.ai if you want to leverage more powerful NLP + ML.
 [Getting Started](https://medium.com/flowxo/get-started-with-flow-xo-747eb1f6f97b) \| [Some Tutorials](https://medium.com/flowxo)

 - [Chatfuel](https://chatfuel.com/): A flow-based chatbot for Facebook Messenger.
 You will need to have a Facebook account to use Chatfuel and create a a Facebook Page (at least as far as I can tell). _HINT: You can create a Facebook Page and then immediately unpublish it... but still use the app_